 I.1.5.2 Scrambling the BCC example

 The 864 bits are scrambled by the scrambler defined in 17.3.5.5.
-The initial state of the scrambler is the state 1011101.
+The TXVECTOR parameter SCRAMBER_INITIAL_VALUE equal to 54 (0110110 in binary representation).
 The generated scrambling sequence is given in Table I-14.

-Table I-14—Scrambling sequence for seed 1011101
+Table I-14—Scrambling sequence for TXVECTOR parameter SCRAMBER_INITIAL_VALUE equal to 54

 [End of File]